Michael Olutusen Onafowokan: Early life and education

-He returned to Nigeria in 1953 and started working in the old Western region, by 1954 he was working with the Ministry of Lands and Housing in Ibadan and later in the Ministry of Transport.
-He retired on 1 December 1968 as the Chief Regional Architect.
-He later went into private practice in the name of Onafowokan Cityscape Group.
-The architecture firm still exists in the modern day as Onafowokan Cityscape Limited over 30 years after his death.
-OCL is also a town planning firm.
+In 1982 he was awarded the Order of the Niger.

 Architectural philosophy and style

 He worked on projects and his style is typified by the utilization of green spaces in his design and the complete integration of the building with environmental elements, his style of design was mostly asymmetric.

-He championed the architectural philosophy of Tropical Modernism in Nigeria, ensuring that the users of buildings are not affected by the climate, the hospitals like the Lagos State University Teaching Hospital, the Patriarch Bolaji Methodist Church which was designed in 1969 were great examples of tropical modernism architectural design philosophy at play in Nigeria.
+He championed the architectural philosophy of Tropical Modernism in Nigeria, ensuring that the users of buildings are not affected by the climate.
+The hospitals like the Lagos State University Teaching Hospital, the Patriarch Bolaji Methodist Church which was designed in 1969 are examples of tropical modernism architectural design philosophy at play in Nigeria.

-Projects and works

-Some projects done by Onafowakan Michael Olutusen include: